 Gregory Hacker (2012)

-is currently a Master’s student in Wildlife at Humboldt State University under the direction of Dr. Richard Brown.
+Gregory was a Master’s student in Wildlife at Humboldt State University under the direction of Dr. Richard Brown.
 His Master’s thesis is titled “Spatial clustering of Borrelia burgdorferi sensu lato within chipmunks and woodrat populations in northwestern California”.
 Gregory is a student intern for the summer of 2012 where he will be learning molecular techniques utilized for both genomic DNA amplification and pathogen detection in various IERC projects.

 Jaime Rudd (2011-2013)

-was an undergraduate student intern during from Humboldt State University.
+Jaime was an undergraduate student intern during from Humboldt State University.
 She helped in the field on a project estimating population size of bobcats, coyotes and mountain lions using mark-recapture methods with fecal DNA.
 In addition, she worked on a parvovirus project on California native foxes through IERC and UC Davis.
 She ultimately used some of these data as part of her senior thesis within the HSU Biology Department.

 Where are they now?
 After IERC, Jaime moved on to become an Environmental Scientist at the California Department of Fish and Wildlife, Wildlife Investigations Lab.
 She is also currently pursuing her PhD in the Animal Biology graduate group in UC Davis at the Janet Foley Laboratory focusing on a fatal sarcoptic mange outbreak occurring in the endangered San Joaquin kit fox.